alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 Do: `shutdown -r now`

-If you are unwilling to do this, at least restart Tor with: `/etc/init.d/tor restart` - otherwise you will not pick up the changes that we jut made to the `torrc` file.
+If you are unwilling to do this, at least restart Tor with: `/etc/init.d/tor restart` - otherwise you will not pick up the changes that we just made to the `torrc` file.

 ## The Story So Far...